brimdata/zed/docs/formats/zng.md

 ### 2.3 Control Frame

-Control messages are available to higher-layer protocols and are carried in ZNG as a convenient signaling mechanism.
-A ZNG implementation may skip over all of control messages and is guaranteed by this specification to decode all of the data as described herein even if such messages provide additional semantics on top of the base ZNG format.
+A _control frame_ contains an application-defined control message.

-Any such application-defined messages not known by a ZNG data receiver shall be ignored.
+Control frames are available to higher-layer protocols and are carried in ZNG as a convenient signaling mechanism.
+A ZNG implementation may skip over all control frames and is guaranteed by this specification to decode all of the data as described herein even if such frames provide additional semantics on top of the base ZNG format.

-The body of a control message is JSON, ZSON, ZNG, binary, or UTF-8 text.
+The body of a control frame is a control message and may be JSON, ZSON, ZNG, binary, or UTF-8 text.
+The serialization of the control frame body is independent of the ZNG stream containing the control frame.

-The serialization of the control message body is independent of the ZNG stream containing the control message.
+Any control message not known by a ZNG data receiver shall be ignored.

-The delivery order of any control message with respect to the delivery order of values of the ZNG stream should be preserved by an API implementing ZNG serialization and deserialization.
+The delivery order of control messages with respect to the delivery order of values of the ZNG stream should be preserved by an API implementing ZNG serialization and deserialization.
 In this way, system endpoints that communicate using ZNG can embed